vianamp/MitoGraph/README.md

 **VTK files that can be open using Paraview [3] (one file per sample):**

-* __filename_Nodes.vtk__ - Nodes of of the graph that represents the mitochondria and their labels.
+* __filename_Nodes.vtk__ - Nodes of the graph that represents the mitochondria and their labels.
 * __filename_skeleton.vtk__ - Mitochondrial skeleton.
-This file contains information about mitochondrial tubule width, pixel intensity, edge length and nodes position that can be viewd in Paraview by seting the coloring mode.
+This file contains information about mitochondrial tubule width, pixel intensity, edge length and nodes position that can be viewd in Paraview by setting the coloring mode.
 * __filename_mitosurface.vtk__ - Mitochondrial surface.

 ---